Elections in New Zealand: Vote-counting and announcement

-Polling places close at 7:00 pm on election day and each polling place counts the votes cast there.
+Voting places close at 7:00 pm on election day and each place counts the votes cast there.
 The process of counting the votes by hand begins with advance and early votes from 9:00 am.
-From 7:00 pm, results (at this stage, provisional ones) go to a central office in Wellington, for announcement as they arrive.
-Starting from 2002, a dedicated official website, ElectionResults.govt.nz, has provided live election result updates.
-The provisional results from polling places and advance votes generally becomes available from 7:30 pm, with advance vote results usually released by 8:30 pm and all results by midnight.
+From 7:00 pm, results (at this stage, provisional ones) go to a central office in Wellington, where they are recorded in a spreadsheet and entered into the national election results system.
+Election results are published on ElectionResults.govt.nz as they arrive, and simultaneously shared with the media, with the goal of having 50% of results available by 10 p.m. and 95% by 11:30 p.m.

 All voting papers, counterfoils and electoral rolls are returned to the respective electorate's returning officer for a mandatory recount.
 A master roll is compiled from the booth rolls to ensure no voter has voted more than once.
-Special and overseas votes are also included at this stage.
-The final count is usually completed in two weeks, occasionally producing surprise upsets.
+At this stage, special votes, which can be returned up to 10 days after election day, are counted in the electorate they were cast for and included in the official count.
+The final count, including special votes, can take up to three weeks to be completed and announced.
+It becomes official when confirmed by the Chief Electoral Officer.

+The final results sometimes differ from the preliminary results meaningfully; special votes tend to favour parties on the left, leaving parties on the right with one or two seats fewer than in the preliminary results.
 In 1999 the provisional result indicated that neither the Greens nor New Zealand First would qualify for Parliament, but both parties qualified on the strength of special votes, and the major parties ended up with fewer list seats than expected.
-The final results of the election become official when confirmed by the Chief Electoral Officer.

 Candidates and parties have three working days after the release of the official results to apply for a judicial recount, either of individual electorates or of all electorates (a nationwide recount).
 A judicial recount takes place under the auspices of a District Court judge; a nationwide recount must take place under the auspices of the Chief District Court Judge.
-At the 2011 election, recounts were requested in the Waitakere and Christchurch Central electorates, after the top two candidates in each were separated by less than 50 votes.
+At the 2023 election, recounts were requested in the Mount Albert and Tāmaki Makaurau electorates, after the top two candidates in each were separated by fewer than 50 votes.

-Referendums by mail are scanned into a computer system, but not counted until the close of polling.
-When the poll closes at 7:00 pm, the scanned ballots are counted and the results announced soon after.